taeewonnn/tp/docs/UserGuide.md

 **Caution:**

-* `<participant index>` should be **non-empty**, a **positive integer** no larger than the number of persons in the global participants list.
+* `<participant index>` should be **non-empty**, a **positive integer** no larger than the number of persons in the global participant list.
 * Duplicate participants is **not allowed.**
   </box>